hendrikbgr/YandexMail-Account-Creator/README.md

 ## Getting Started

-This script can create Yandex Free Mail Accoiunts with the usage of free crawled proxies which are getting tested before usage.
+This script can create Yandex Free Mail Accounts with the usage of proxies.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.